peterse/mldec/README.md

-# Codebase for "Example importance for data-driven decoding"
+# Codebase for "Sample importance for data-driven decoding"

 #### Installation